 1.2 Fixed Size?
-C'mon!
+I'm finding this very confining!

 We now introduce a new class and a new piece of Java syntax.
 An ArrayList is a variable-size array.
 There are two ways to work with ArrayLists and we will show them both.